 In Kenia, it covers the roadsides with windblown plastics where cattle graze freely.
 Authorities have communicated that of 10 sacrificed animals at least 3 had plastic pieces in their stomach.
 Last year, after the prohibition of using plastics, this level is down to only 1 in 10 animals that have Polyethylene (plastic) inside.

 The old colony of Britain used to distribute 100.000.000 plastic bags a year.
 When these bags are abandoned, it will take a total of 500 years to decompose.

 The government of Nairobi and the Al Shabaab (the Islamic militia), have both taken measures to stop the plastic from advancing.
 The guerilla force has been called, ironically, the first ecological jihadist organization.

-Ruanda, some 10 years ago, was the pioneer with a strict prohibition on plastic to try and help save cattle and the obstruction of the waterways.
+Ruanda, some 10 years ago, was the pioneer with a strict prohibition on plastic to help save cattle and the obstruction of the waterways.
 This gave a boost to the paper industry.
-Severe control measures were put in place to check on businesses and hotels.
+They put severe control measures in place to check on businesses and hotels.

 Climate Change and Consumerism

 One has to take 2 important things into account.
 First comes climate change resulting in less water and more desert.
 On the other side, we have consumerism which creates more waste.
 All this causing an environmental catastrophe.
-It can be observed that the desertification of the total region goes parallel with the contamination.
+One can observe that the desertification of the total region goes parallel with the contamination.

 10 Million bags are produced each minute.
 One thinks that by the year 2030 the world will produce 619 million tons of plastic.